niles-c/portfolio-rock-paper-scissors/README.md

 }
 ```

-Finally, I really wanted to clean up my admittedly unruly playRound function.
+Finally, I wanted to clean up my admittedly unruly playRound function.

 First, I converted the console.logs to DOM methods.
-Each time playRound is called through a button click, a new li is appended to the empty ul that displays the round result.
+Each time playRound is called through a button click, a new "li" element is appended to the empty "ul" element that displays the round result.
 The score for the round winner increments, and the displayed score updates.

 Second, I worked to condense the if...else conditions: